2017 FOOD LAB CONFERENCE

 The Food Lab at Stony Brook Southampton is a center for education, enterprise and media incubating informed conversation, communication and business development under the umbrella of food, from farming to nutrition, from edible business to DIY tutorials.

-KEYNOTE: DAVID BARBER Farm to Table and Beyond
+KEYNOTE: DAVID BARBER with Stephanie Strom Farm to Table and Beyond

-Nancy Hopkins (Deputy Editor, Better Homes and Gardens)
+Nancy Hopkins – Moderator (Deputy Editor Better Homes and Gardens)

 Marge Perry (Food Journalist, Cookbook Author)

 Julianne Feder (Chef/Founder: Cook Studio)

 11:30AM -12:30PM Panel 2